aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/3d-modeling/linear-extrusion/twist-offset-in-linear-extrusion/_index.md

 left.Transform.Translation = new Vector3(18, 0, 0);
 ```

-## Step 4: Linear Extrusion on Left Node
+### Step 4: Linear Extrusion on Left Node (basic twist)

-Perform linear extrusion on the left node using the twist and slices property.
+Here we demonstrate a classic **linear extrusion twist** without any offset.

 ```csharp
 left.CreateChildNode(new LinearExtrusion(profile, 10) { Twist = 360, Slices = 100 });
 ```

-## Step 5: Linear Extrusion on Right Node with Twist Offset
+### Step 5: Linear Extrusion on Right Node with **Twist Offset**

-On the right node, perform linear extrusion using twist, twist offset, and slices property.
+Now we apply the **how to twist offset** technique by providing a `TwistOffset` vector.

 ```csharp
 right.CreateChildNode(new LinearExtrusion(profile, 10) { Twist = 360, Slices = 100, TwistOffset = new Vector3(3, 0, 0) });
 ```

-## Step 6: Save 3D Scene
+### Step 6: **Export Wavefront OBJ**

-Save the 3D scene to your desired output directory, specifying the file format as WavefrontOBJ.
+Finally, save the assembled scene to an OBJ file so you can view it in any standard 3‑D viewer.

 ```csharp
 scene.Save("Your Output Directory" + "TwistOffsetInLinearExtrusion.obj", FileFormat.WavefrontOBJ);
 ```

-Congratulations!
-You've successfully implemented the Twist Offset in Linear Extrusion using Aspose.3D for .NET.
+## Common Issues & Tips

+- **Twist looks flat?** Increase the `Slices` value for smoother geometry.
+- **Offset not visible?** Make sure the `TwistOffset` vector is non‑zero and aligns with the extrusion direction.
+- **OBJ file missing textures?** OBJ only stores geometry; use MTL files for material definitions if needed.

+## Frequently Asked Questions

+**Q: Can I use Aspose.3D for .NET with other programming languages?**
+A: Aspose.3D primarily targets .NET languages, but equivalent libraries exist for Java and other platforms.

+**Q: How do I obtain a temporary license for Aspose.3D for .NET?**
+A: Visit [this link](https://purchase.aspose.com/temporary-license/) to acquire a temporary license for testing purposes.

+**Q: Is there a community forum for Aspose.3D for .NET?**
+A: Absolutely!
+Join the community at [Aspose.3D Forum](https://forum.aspose.com/c/3d/18) to engage with fellow developers and seek assistance.

+**Q: Are there additional examples and documentation available?**
+A: Explore the [documentation](https://reference.aspose.com/3d/net/) for extensive guides and examples.

+**Q: Where can I purchase Aspose.3D for .NET?**
+A: Head to [this link](https://purchase.aspose.com/buy) to make a purchase and unlock the full potential of Aspose.3D.

 ## Conclusion

-In this tutorial, we explored the powerful capabilities of Aspose.3D for .NET, specifically focusing on Twist Offset in Linear Extrusion.
-With these newfound skills, you're well-equipped to infuse dynamism into your 3D projects.

-## FAQ's
+In this **aspose 3d tutorial** you learned how to **create 3d scene**, apply a **linear extrusion twist**, control the **twist offset**, and **export Wavefront OBJ** files.
+These techniques let you add sophisticated, twisted geometry to any 3‑D project with just a few lines of code.

+---

+**Last Updated:** 2026-01-09
-### Q1: Can I use Aspose.3D for .NET with other programming languages?
+**Tested With:** Aspose.3D 24.11 for .NET

-A1: Aspose.3D primarily supports .NET languages, but Aspose provides similar libraries for Java and other platforms.

-### Q2: How do I obtain a temporary license for Aspose.3D for .NET?

-A2: Visit [this link](https://purchase.aspose.com/temporary-license/) to acquire a temporary license for testing purposes.

-### Q3: Is there a community forum for Aspose.3D for .NET?

-A3: Absolutely!
-Join the community at [Aspose.3D Forum](https://forum.aspose.com/c/3d/18) to engage with fellow developers and seek assistance.

-### Q4: Are there additional examples and documentation available?

-A4: Explore the [documentation](https://reference.aspose.com/3d/net/) for extensive guides and examples.

-### Q5: Where can I purchase Aspose.3D for .NET?

-A5: Head to [this link](https://purchase.aspose.com/buy) to make a purchase and unlock the full potential of Aspose.3D.
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}